kestra-io/docs/content/blogs/2024-10-DD-workflow-tools-comparison.md

 - **Intuitive UI**: Kestra’s user interface  is designed with simplicity and usability in mind, providing an intuitive visual representation of workflows.
 The UI makes it easy to create, configure, and monitor workflows, even for users who don’t have extensive technical expertise.

 **Cons**:
 - **Smaller community**: Being newer on the market, Kestra may have a smaller user base with respect to other tools.
-Though, is rapidly growing.
+Though, is rapidly growing and very active.

 ## Apache Airflow
 ![Airflow UI](/blogs/2024-10-DD-workflow-tools-comparison/airflow-UI.png)